 You may have compared their developmental achievements, general behaviour, likes and dislikes and found great disparities.

-I have worked with sets of twins where one readily accepted the behaviour modification techniques introduced by mum while the other took much, much longer to settle in.
+With sets of twins, for instance, you may find that one readily accepts the behaviour modification techniques introduced by the parent or parent while the other takes much, much longer to settle in.

-In situations such as this, we had to modify the techniques to suit each twin as opposed to imposing the chosen technique to suit them both.
-It helped.
+In situations such as this, modifying the techniques to suit each twin as opposed to imposing the chosen technique to suit them both is advised.

 Just to throw in a bit of child developmental psychology.